Free company: Brigands

 Brigands were recruited from all nations, but mainly from troops dismissed from the army of Edward III of England after the peace treaty of Brétigny.
 On October 24, 1360, after the Treaty of Calais ratified the ceasefire of 8 May, Edward III had ordered the evacuation of English troops from fortresses in many parts of France.

 One of the main brigand leaders was a Welshman named Ruffin, who was enriched by robberies and became a knight.
 These bands of brigands occupied and ransomed towns such as Saint-Arnoult, Gallardon, Bonneval, Cloyes, Étampes, Châtres, Montlhéry, Pithiviers-en-Gatinais, Larchant, Milly-la-Forêt, Château-Landon, and Montargis.
 Meanwhile, Robert Knolles headed an Anglo-Navarrese band of brigands near the borders of Normandy, where he earned 100,000 écus.

 Eventually the King of France sent his constable to escort these bands to Spain in order to rid France of them.
 There they could assist Henry of Trastamara in his ongoing feud with his half-brother Peter of Castile.
 However, after placing Henry of Trastamara on the throne of Castile, the companies returned to France.
 One company plundered Vire in 1368 and another, conducted by John Cresswell and Folquin Lallemant, seized Château-Gontier.

 The Tard-Venus were mercenaries who had been demobilized after the Treaty of Brétigny of 8 May 1360.
-Under the orders of Seguin de Badefol, they raged from Burgundy to Languedoc.
+Under the orders of Seguin de Badefol, they ranged from Burgundy to Languedoc.
 In 1362, in Brignais, they defeated Jacques de Bourbon, Count of La Marche.

 The White Company (Compagnia Bianca) was also formed after the Treaty of Brétigny and was under the command of John Hawkwood.

 The Bretons and the English in Dauphiné were companies which operated from 1374 to 1411, and accompanied the Counts of Armagnac, Turenne, and Duguesclin during their conflicts in Provence and Italy, which brought about the Great Schism between the popes of Avignon and Rome.
 One of their achievements was taking the Château de Soyons in 1381, from which they were later dislodged by Bouville, governor of Dauphine and Marshal Olivier V de Clisson.
 Their leaders were Guilhem Camisard, Amaury de Sévérac (the Bastard of Bertusan) and John Broquiers.

 The Écorcheurs were demobilized mercenaries who desolated France in the 15th century after the Treaty of Arras in 1435.